lmnaslimited/wedha/lms/Infrastructure/02_Chapter2/Chapter2_Intro.md

 # **Managing Docker with Portainer**

-Welcome to **P** In this lesson, we will explore the foundational concepts of Cypress.
+Welcome to **Portainer** In this lesson, we will explore the foundational concepts of portainer.

 ## Lesson Structure